Particular/NServiceBus.AzureFunctions.InProcess.ServiceBus/README.md

 ## Documentation

-See the [Using NServiceBus in Azure Functions (in-process) documentation](https://docs.particular.net/nservicebus/hosting/azure-functions-service-bus/in-process/) for more details on how to use it.
+See the [Azure Functions with Azure Service Bus (in-process) documentation](https://docs.particular.net/nservicebus/hosting/azure-functions-service-bus/in-process/) for more details on how to use it.

 ## Running tests locally